drduh/macOS-Security-and-Privacy-Guide/README.md

 ### Caveats

 * Only administrators can install applications in `/Applications` (local directory).
 Finder and Installer will prompt a standard user with an authentication dialog.
-Many applications can be installed in `~/Applications` instead (the directory can be created manually).
+Many applications can be installed in `~/Applications` instead (the directory can be created).
 As a rule of thumb: applications that do not require admin access – or do not complain about not being installed in `/Applications` – should be installed in the user directory, the rest in the local directory.
 Mac App Store applications are still installed in `/Applications` and require no additional authentication.
 * `sudo` is not available in shells of the standard user, which requires using `su` or `login` to enter a shell of the admin account.
 This can make some maneuvers trickier and requires some basic experience with command-line interfaces.
 * System Preferences and several system utilities (e.g. Wi-Fi Diagnostics) will require root privileges for full functionality.
 Many panels in System Preferences are locked and need to be unlocked separately by clicking on the lock icon.
 Some applications will simply prompt for authentication upon opening, others must be opened by an admin account directly to get access to all functions (e.g. Console).
 * There are third-party applications that will not work correctly because they assume that the user account is an admin.
 These programs may have to be executed by logging into the admin account, or by using the `open` utility.